ningpengtao-coder/gitlab-foss/doc/administration/monitoring/prometheus/index.md

 Grafana allows you to import Prometheus performance metrics as a data source and render the metrics as graphs and dashboards which is helpful with visualisation.

-To add a prometheus follow the steps below.
+To add a Prometheus dashboard follow the steps below.

 1. Create a new data source in Grafana.
 1. Name your data source i.e GitLab.